julius-2027/wham/README.md

 `-print_progress` If this flag is given, then the progress of data loading and WHAM iterations will be printed out.
 Otherwise, only the time interval used for each partition is printed out.

 `-plot` If this flag is given, then a plot of all calculated PMFs is produced using `matplotlib.pyplot` after the calculation is finished.

+## Example data
+`windows_reus1_T310_N17_alpha.dat` and the `Data` directory contain example data taken from REUS (Replica Exchange Umbrella Sampling) MD (Molecular Dynamics) simulations of the N17 peptide (N-terminal 17 amino acids) from the huntingtin protein.

+N17 associates with lipid membranes, and tends to fold into an alpha helix in their presence.
+To probe this folding, the RMSD (root mean square deviation) of N17 from an alpha helical reference was chosen as the coordinate $\xi$ (xi) along which to calculate the PMF.
+Low values of RMSD indicate a folded state, and high values of RMSD indicate an unfolded state.

+The simulation data included here is from an umbrella sampling with 16 evenly-spaced window centers ranging from 0.9 &angst; to 6.15 &angst;.
+In each of the simulations, N17 is associated with a 5-component model of a mammalian lipid membrane, and its RMSD is harmonically restrained around the window center with a spring constant of 8.0 $\text{kcal } \text{ mol}^{-1}$ &angst; $^{-1}$.
+An integration time step of 4 fs was used, and the RMSD of N17 was recorded every 100 steps (0.4 ps).
+The data in this repository includes only every 100th recorded RMSD value (spacing of 40 ps between RMSD values).
+Each window's simulation was run for over 1 $\mu$s (250 million steps).

+The simulations were performed using NAMD 2.14 (Nanoscale Molecular Dynamics) together with the CHARMM36m all-hydrogen parameters for proteins, the CHARMM36 all-hydrogen parameters for lipids, and the CHARMM36 TIP3P water model were used.
+The simulations were run under NPT (constant number of atoms, constant pressure, constant temperature) at a temperature of 310 K (body temperature) and a pressure of 1.01325 bar (atmospheric pressure).